 Ammar, suspected of transferring money to terrorists, but not of having blood on his hands, is not entirely monstrous.
 The torture scenes alternate between rapid body and camera movements, and some pauses and longer shots that include dialogues between investigator and detainee.
 “You are a mid-level guy,” Ammar says to investigator Dan.
 “And you’re a money man, a paper boy,” Dan replies (00:05:30).
 With close-ups on the detainee and shots-reverse-shots of him and the investigator, the sequence creates a parallel between the American Self and the terrorist Other, who likewise has a face and a name.
 In this way, the film already implicitly reduces the distance between Self and Other, a move further developed by the heroine.

-The implicit parallel between the prologue and the torture sequence, between the trauma of the 9/11 victim and that of the tortured detainee reflects Butler’s insight that the precariousness of life, as revealed in 9/11, is universal (2006, xi-xiii).
+The implicit parallel between the prologue and the torture sequence, between the trauma of the 9/11 victim and that of the tortured detainee, reflects Butler’s observation that the precariousness of life, as revealed in 9/11, is universal (2006, xi–xiii).
 What 9/11 revealed is that all lives are exposed to suffering inflicted by others.
 In fact, from birth and throughout our lives, our very existence depends on others, and not necessarily others that we select or even know.
 For Butler this universal reciprocity inevitably binds the Self and the Other.
 Following in the footsteps of Emanuel Levinas’ ethics, Butler suggests that, after 9/11, we must be more attentive to the face of the Other, a face that beseeches us to ensure her safety and well-being.
 Yet the possibility of hearing the call of the Other is influenced by the nature of the encounter with that Other, or by the lack of such an encounter.
 Butler (2016, 64–65) points to a line that has been drawn between grievable and ungrievable lives, which remain outside the frame of representation in the overall struggle against terror.
 She protests against the absence, dehumanization, or even demonization of certain others in media representations.
 As I hope to show, the parallel between investigator and suspected terrorist predicts similarities between Maya and the terrorists and brings the Other back into the frame.